kartik-neal/Project-Santa-Cruz-Preview/README.md

 # Welcome to the Project Santa Cruz Private Preview

+> **MAINTENANCE ALERT**: Scheduled maintenance for the Ear/Eye SoM related cloud service will occur at 1:00PM PST on Wednesday, 10/28/2020.
+The maintenance period will last between 15 minutes and 1 hour.
+During this time, users may encounter the following problem with the Ear/Eye SoM:
+>
+> - If the AI application restarts or the SoM is reconnected to the carrier board of the devkit, the AI application will receive a hardware initialization failure and will not be able to access the SoM.
+>    - In this case, the Ear SoM LED indicators will keep flashing instead of turning off after 15 seconds.
+> - If the AI application is already running prior to the maintenance period, the application will continue to run without error unless a restart/reboot is triggered.
+>- If a hardware initialization failure is encountered, restart the AI application after maintenance is completed.

 This public repo provides documentation and example ML models to participants in the preview program.
 Although the content is public, participation in the program requires a devkit.
 If you are with a company working within the edge AI value chain, your company might qualify for a devkit.
 Go to https://aka.ms/scpreview to apply.

 On this page you will find everything you need to get started using your devkit, including these [getting started videos](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/user-guides/getting_started/videos.md).